udaybadhe/udaybadhe/README.md

 ## 🚀 About Me

 I'm not just a developer; I'm a **Glitched Human Being** exploring the digital realm!
-Currently, I'm crafting web experiences with Node.js and Express, while juggling databases like a tech wizard.

 - 🌱 Always learning, always growing
-- 💾 Database juggler (MySQL, MongoDB, Redis)
+- 💾 I use MySQL and MongoDB for databases, and I only use Redis when necessary.
-- 🛠️ Building RESTful APIs and scalable backend solutions
+- 🛠️ Building RESTful APIs and somewhat scalable backend solutions
-- 🎭 Part-time code poet, full-time problem solver

 ## 🛠️ Tech Stack